Luann de Lesseps Fuels ‘RHONY’ Season 12 Cast Rumor On Instagram By Sharing Photo Of Leah McSweeney

-Luann de Lesseps shared a photo of herself and Leah McSweeney on Instagram on Thursday, October 31, and right away, rumors were fueled in regard to McSweeney’s reported role on the upcoming 12th season of The Real Housewives of New York City.
+Luann de Lesseps shared a photo of herself and Leah McSweeney on Instagram on Thursday, October 31, and right away, rumors were fueled in regard to McSweeney’s reported role in the upcoming 12th season of The Real Housewives of New York City.

 “Had the best time last night hanging with my friend [Leah McSweeney],” de Lesseps wrote in the caption of her photo, which featured her and McSweeney spending time together at the Hudson Yards in New York.

-Although de Lesseps, for some reason, deleted the image just after sharing it with her fans and followers, she later posted a very similar image taken at the same location on her Instagram Stories after McSweeney initially shared the post on her own Instagram Stories.
+Although de Lesseps, for some reason, deleted the image just after sharing it with her fans and followers, she later posted a very similar image taken at the same location on her Instagram stories after McSweeney initially did the same on her own Instagram.

 “Love her so much,” McSweeney said in the caption of her image, which featured her and de Lesseps posing cheek-to-cheek.

-A couple of days ago, while trying on a series of outfits for Halloween, de Lesseps seemed to share another image of McSweeney but because everyone in the photo was wearing a mask, it couldn’t be said for sure whether the woman seen between her and Dorinda Medley was McSweeney or not.
+A couple of days ago, while trying on a series of outfits for Halloween, de Lesseps seemed to share another image of McSweeney.
+However, because everyone in the photo was wearing a mask, it couldn’t be said for sure whether the woman seen between her and Dorinda Medley was McSweeney or not.
 That said, the facial features seen appeared to be that of McSweeney and the hair was identical to hers as well.

 As The Inquisitr previously reported, McSweeney was seen filming scenes for the upcoming 12th season of The Real Housewives of New York City with longtime friend Tinsley Mortimer, who has been appearing on the series in a full-time role since Season 9.
 In late August, around the time that Bethenny Frankel announced she would no longer be featured on the show, a report from Page Six revealed that an Instagram fan page shared a post that included McSweeney and Mortimer.